cons0le7/iSH-tools/README.md

 > [!Note]
 > ___
 > Works best with font size set to 10 or lower. <br><br>
+> Some tools take a while to install.
+Keep iSH Shell open until install is complete. <br><br>
 > Tools can take some time to load in the shell environment, wait for them to appear before using.
 Nikto can be used right away.
 > <br>